dotnet/docs-maui/docs/user-interface/layouts/custom.md

 The process for creating a custom layout type is as follows:

-1. Create a class that sub-classes an existing layout type or the <xref:Microsoft.Maui.Controls.Layout> class, and override the  <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> method in your custom layout type.
-For more information, see [Sub-class a layout](#sub-class-a-layout).
+1. Create a class that subclasses an existing layout type or the <xref:Microsoft.Maui.Controls.Layout> class, and override the  <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> method in your custom layout type.
+For more information, see [Subclass a layout](#subclass-a-layout).
 1. Create a layout manager class that derives from an existing layout manager, or that implements the <xref:Microsoft.Maui.Layouts.ILayoutManager> interface directly.
 In your layout manager class, you should:
     1. Add a constructor that accepts and stores an instance of your custom layout type.
     1. Override, or implement, the <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> method to calculate the total size of the layout given its constraints.